lidorelya/Real-Time-Market-Data-Analysis-App/README.md

 Development technologies:
 * Client side - React.js
 * Server side - Node.js and Python
-* Data stream - Kafka
+* Data stream - Apache Kafka
 * Database - MongoDB

 For the purpose of the demonstration, I used a Windows machine as a server and a data server and with a Mac (Linux) machine to run the application.